Five years, 10 years, 15 years, 20 years, or more. It doesn't matter how long ago.

 The cleanup and recovery efforts at Ground Zero lasted for more than a year, with crews working around the clock.

-Connecting With Events
+Connect With Events

 For students of The Radiance Technique® (TRT®), we are able to connect with the events of that time and hold them in our heart even today, no matter how many years have passed.
-Students of The First Degree and Second Degree of TRT® can apply extra time in TRT® hands-on in positions of their choice, perhaps in the heart or a combination of heart and solar plexus.

-Placing A Flower At The 9/11 Memorial
+A Flower At The 9/11 Memorial

 We see the hand of Pope Francis as he lays a white rose on the 9/11 Memorial on September 25, 2015.